Pathological limits in statistical mechanics: Trickiness of multi-variable limit

-In the conceptual sense the multi-variable limit is not much different from the single-variable limit, but dealing with multi-variable limits is much more complex.
-As far as mathematics is concerned, the main problem is that a considerable number of multi-variable ``limits'', though looking like and seeming like a limit, are actually ill-defined and must be forbidden from mathematical use.
-(This paper will show that the problem in physics becomes how to define and use variants of such ill-defined ``limits''.)
-In this section, we look at this issue from the mathematical perspective.
+In the conceptual sense the multi-variable limit is not much different from the single-variable limit, but defining and using multi-variable limits in reality is much trickier than people usually think.
+In this section, we provide a concise overview of the subject.

-To get some taste of it, let's first examine the expression below: \beq \lim\limits_{(x,y,z)\to(0,0,0)} \frac{x^2+y^2+\sin(3z^2)}{x^2+z^2}. \eeq Its limiting behavior around the limit point $(x,y,z)=(0,0,0)$ can be investigated through the following if-then (hypothesis-conclusion) analysis.
-If we let $x$ and $y$ tend to zero much faster than $z$ does, then the expression goes to $3$.
-If $x$ is kept relatively stationary while letting $y$ and $z$ go to the infinitesimal at a regular pace, independently or in any combined way (e.g., $y^2=z^2\to 0$ or $y^2+z^2\le\rho^2\to 0$), then the expression approaches the value of $1$.
-If $x$ goes to zero at the fastest pace, then the expression takes on a value from $3$ to $\infty$, depending on in what way the two remaining variables, $y$ and $z$, go to their own zeros.
-This analysis shows that a multi-variable ``limit'' can indeed have multi behavior and the multi behavior can be revealed by performing several if-then cycles (as long as they are designed properly).
+Let's start with an expression looking like an ordinary $0/0$ three-variable limit: \beq \lim\limits_{(x,y,z)\to(0,0,0)} \frac{x^2+\sin(3y^2)+z^2}{x^2+y^2}. \eeq The behavior of Eq.~(\ref{limit}) around the limit point $(x,y,z)=(0,0,0)$ can be analyzed via the following if-then tests.
+If $y$ and $z$ tend to zeros much faster than $x$, then the expression approaches $1$.
+If $x$ and $y$ vary under the constraint $x=y$, while $z$ goes to zero much faster than $x$ and $y$, then the expression approaches $2$.
+However, if $z$ is nonzero and varies slowly while $x$ and $y$ tend to zeros rather fast, then the expression approaches $\infty$.
+These statements show that Eq.~(\ref{limit}) is multi-valued and cannot be treated as a definitely defined multi-variable limit.
+(Similarly behaved single-variable ``limits'' exist, but their bad behavior is usually directly observable.)

-In today's mathematics, there is a special rule governing such multi-variable ``limits''\cite{courant, thomas}, and the rule may be described as follows: the limit of a function can be considered as legitimately defined if and only if the function approaches a unique and definite value no matter in what way the function's variables proceed with their limiting processes.
-Different people may describe the rule in different manners.
-For instance, it can be interpreted as saying that a well-defined limit must be path-independent, in which the term path refers to a path in the variable space that leads to the limit point.
-Or, it can be stated like this: a well-defined limit must be hypothesis-free, by which it is meant that the unique and definite value of the limit must not be associated with an explicit or implicit hypothesis (presupposition).
+In mathematics (calculus), to prevent using such equivocally defined ``limits'', there is a rule as follows\cite{courant, thomas}: a function's limit can be deemed as legitimately defined if and only if the function approaches a unique (definite) value no matter in what way the function's variables get close to the limit point.
+Under the rule, the legitimacy of a single- or multi-variable ``limit'' is routinely tested by inspecting whether the value of the ``limit'' has path-dependence (the path here refers to a line or a curve or a dotted curve in the variable space).
+Evidently, the path-dependence testing procedure and the aforementioned if-then testing procedure are essentially equivalent.

-As said already, revealing multi behavior of a multi-variable ``limit'' can be accomplished by performing several well-designed if-then cycles.
-To make such analysis be a symbolically concise approach, we introduce the following concepts and notations.